open-mmlab/mmpose/docs/tutorials/4_new_modules.md

 - detectors: the whole pose detector model pipeline, usually contains a backbone and keypoint_head.
 - backbone: usually an FCN network to extract feature maps, e.g., ResNet, HRNet.
-- keypoint_head: the component for pose estimation task, usually contains an deconv layers.
+- keypoint_head: the component for pose estimation task, usually contains some deconv layers.

 1. Create a new file `mmpose/models/backbones/my_model.py`.